Sophie Jaques: College

-Professional career
+Professional

 On September 18, 2023, Jaques was drafted in the second round, tenth overall, by PWHL Boston in the 2023 PWHL Draft.
 She became the first Ohio State player drafted to the Professional Women's Hockey League (PWHL).
 On October 27, 2023, she signed with Boston.
 On February 11, 2024, Jaques was traded to PWHL Minnesota in exchange for Abby Cook and Susanna Tapani.
 This was the PWHL's inaugural trade.
 Prior to being traded she appeared in seven games for Boston.
 During the 2023–24 season, she recorded two goals and eight assists in 15 regular season games and two goals and three assists in ten playoffs games to help Minnesota win the inaugural Walter Cup.

 On December 19, 2024, in a game against the Ottawa Charge, Jaques suffered a shoulder injury following a hit by Mannon McMahon.
 She was placed on the long term injured reserve list on December 22, 2024.
 Prior to her injury, she recorded three assists in four games for the Frost.
 During the 2024–25 season, she recorded seven goals and 15 assists in 25 games and tied for the lead in scoring among defenders with 22 points.
 During the 2025 PWHL playoffs she recorded two goals and five assists in eight games, and tied for second among all skaters with seven points, to help the Frost win their second consecutive Walter Cup.
-Following the season she was named a finalist for the PWHL Defender of the Year.
+Following the season she was named a finalist for the PWHL Defender of the Year and was selected to the first all-star team.

 During the league's expansion to eight teams ahead of the 2025–26 season, Jaques was left unprotected by the Frost and signed a three-year contract with the Vancouver Goldeneyes on June 4, 2025.

+International play

+On January 9, 2026, Jaques was named to Canada's roster to compete at the 2026 Winter Olympics.
+On February 7, 2026, she was one of six Canadian skaters making their Olympic debut as Canada played Switzerland.
+She finished the tournament with three assists in seven games and won a silver medal.